Pwnrin/Pwnrin/README.md

-A security researchers living in NorthSea.
+A security researcher living in NorthSea.